-Knox offers certification programs approved by the State of Illinois in elementary education (kindergarten through ninth grade), and several subject areas in secondary education (grades six through twelve).
-The subject areas in which Knox offers secondary education certifications are: English; mathematics; science with designations in chemistry, biology, or physics; social science with designations in anthropology/sociology, history, political science, or psychology.
+Knox offers certification programs approved by the State of Illinois in elementary education, and several subject areas in secondary education (grades six through twelve).
+The subject areas in which Knox offers secondary education certifications are: English; mathematics; science with designations in chemistry, biology, or physics; social science with designations in history or political science.
 Knox is also approved to offer certification programs in K-12 Art, Music, and Language.
 The language designations are Latin, Spanish, and French.
-Students interested in either elementary or secondary certification may qualify for Middle School endorsement by successfully completing EDUC 205 and EDUC 317 and content area requirements.

-In general terms, students can qualify for recommendation for certification by satisfactory completion of a major in Educational Studies; for secondary and K-12 education programs another major in a subject field (the second major should be in the teaching area); completion of the Knox general education courses; a required number of hours of field work, including all components of student teaching; and successful passage of the State of Illinois
+In general terms, students can qualify for recommendation for certification by satisfactory completion of a major in Educational Studies; for secondary and K-12 education programs another major in a subject field (the second major should be in the teaching area); completion of the Knox general education courses; a required number of hours of field work, including all components of student teaching; and successful passage of the State of Illinois Certification tests.
+In order to meet certification standards in